 What is Trickle Charging?

-Trickle Charger charges the battery at the self-discharging rates of the battery.
+The Trickle Charger charges the battery at the self-discharging rates of the battery.
 Like a float charger, a trickle charger also provides very low voltage and current to the battery to avoid overcharging.

 Types of batteries used for Trickle Charging are Lead Acid Batteries, SLI Batteries, etc.

-Example and Applications of Trickle Charging
+Examples and Applications of Trickle Charging

-The trickle charging method used in automotive batteries, portable electronic tools, flashlights, battery-powered screwdrivers, and other electro-mechanical tools.
+The trickle charging method is used in automotive batteries, portable electronic tools, flashlights, battery-powered screwdrivers, and other electro-mechanical tools.

-Difference between Float, Trickle and Boost Charger
+Difference between Float, Trickle, and Boost Charger

 Here some differences between Float, Trickle, and Boost Charger are given below.